apollographql/apollo-server/docs/source/federation/core-concepts.md

 ## Extending

-An implementing service can also add fields to an entity that's defined in another service.
+An implementing service can add fields to an entity that's defined in another service.
 This is called **extending** the entity.

 When a service extends an entity, the entity's _originating_ service is not aware of the added fields.
 Only the _extending_ service (along with Apollo Gateway) knows about these fields.